-Upon the closing of this offering, all outstanding shares of our preferred stock will be converted into shares of our common stock.
-Upon the consummation of this offering, our board of directors will have the authority, without further action by our stockholders, to issue up to shares of preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions thereof.
+Upon the closing of this offering, all outstanding shares of our Series A, B, B-1, C, D and E preferred stock will be converted into shares of our common stock, and all such shares of Series A, B, B-1, C, D and E preferred stock will be retired and will no longer be subject to reissuance.
+As described above, our board of directors and stockholders have approved a First A&R Charter to authorize the shares of common stock to be issued in this offering and in connection with the conversion of our shares of Series A, B, B-1, C, D and E preferred stock into common stock and to otherwise include the governance and other provisions which will govern the company immediately following this offering.
+The Second A&R Charter and the Certificate of Retirement have been authorized simply for purposes of allowing us to eliminate the terms of our existing Series A, B, B-1, C, D and E preferred stock.
+Finally, the restated certificate of incorporation simply reflects the elimination of the terms of our existing Series A, B, B-1, C, D and E preferred stock from our certificate of incorporation.
+Upon the consummation of this offering and after giving effect to the conversion and retirement of all Series A, B, B-1, C, D and E preferred stock, we will have no shares of Series A, B, B-1, C, D and E preferred stock from our certificates will have the authority, without further action by our stockholders, to issue up to shares of preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions thereof.
 These rights, preferences and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, sinking fund terms and the number of shares constituting, or the designation of, such series, any or all of which may be greater than the rights of common stock.
 The issuance of our preferred stock could adversely affect the voting power of holders of common stock and the likelihood that such holders will receive dividend payments and payments upon our liquidation.
 In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change in control of our company or other corporate action.
 Immediately upon the closing of this offering, no shares of preferred stock will be outstanding and we have no present plan to issue any shares of preferred stock.